ryabchikova/MyMixcloud/README.md

 ## How to try app
 - If you have mixcloud account, use your username when login.
 - If you haven't  mixcloud account, you can login with any existing username.
 So you can see user's open data.
 This is safe because read-only mode is currently supported.
 In future this option will be disabled, you will need username and password to login.
-   For example to show to watch my account  (https://www.mixcloud.com/elena-ryabchikova/), you should use 'elena-ryabchikova' as username.
+   For example, to watch my account  (https://www.mixcloud.com/elena-ryabchikova/), you should use 'elena-ryabchikova' as username.